 Hailing from the Northern end of the Shenandoah Valley, Malia comes from a large family of musicians.
 Malia’s musical journey began at the age of 3 with classical violin lessons and took a turn, for better or for worse, with the discovery of bluegrass at age 7 when she attended her first festival, Galax Old Fiddler’s Convention.
 Since then, Malia has performed with a number of different groups, taken home a range of prizes, and graced the stage of numerous venues up and down the East Coast.
 Malia has given private lessons in both bluegrass and classical since 2006.
 Other teaching ventures include appearances on two Murphy Method instructional DVD’s and leading fiddle workshops at various festivals.

-Clare Conheady, Office Manager
+Clare Conheady, Venue Manager

 Clare’s love for music and dance started in her hometown of Rochester, NY and led her down to Asheville, North Carolina, where she taught and performed many different styles of Dance.
 She has previously worked as an Infant Nanny and Doula, in addition to running back stages at Music Festivals all along the East Coast.
 If there’s old time music to be heard, you can be sure Clare will be ready to step-a-tune on her dance board, and hopes to share her love of clogging and flatfooting with the Front Porch Community here in Charlottesville.